syncfusion-content/windowsforms-docs/WindowsForms/splitbutton/Overview.md

 ## Features

-*Button Mode** – Provides two types of mode.
+**Button Mode** – Provides two types of mode.
 Normal and Toggle mode.

-**Appearance** - Supports wide variety of built-in themes and also has ability to customize all elements in control with respect to control state.
+**Appearance** - Supports wide variety of built-in themes and also has ability to customize all items in control with respect to control state.

 **DropDown Item** - Provides support to add new items SplitButton drop-down list.